 $875,000 Recovery for a Severely Burned Worker

-Suit arose because a fuel delivery company and oil company delivered diesel fuel to the worker’s jobsite that was contaminated with gasoline rendering the diesel fuel extremely volatile.
+The lawsuit arose because a fuel delivery company and oil company delivered diesel fuel to the worker’s job site that was contaminated with gasoline rendering the diesel fuel extremely volatile.
 The worker went to check the diesel level in a generator and the diesel ignited engulfing the worker in flames.

 $850,000 Settlement for Injured Motorists